User Endpoint Backup

 Also known as personal computer backup or desktop backup services.
 Formerly known as Connected Backup or Connected DataProtector.

 Code42 CrashPlan is a backup solution that automatically takes a local backup of your profile on your computer(s) throughout the day as long as it is powered on and connected to the internet.
 This application allows for user-initiated data retrieval with ease of access from wherever it is required.
-Backup data is stored, encrypted and de-duplicated.
+Backup data is stored in the cloud and encrypted.

-Current customers of Connected Backup have already been contacted to migrate their installations.
-If you would like for your department to participate in CUIT’s Code42 installation, please contact the CUIT Service Desk by submitting a ticket, calling (212) 854-1919, or emailing firstname.lastname@example.org.
+If you would like for your department to be enrolled in CUIT’s Code42 installation, please contact the CUIT Service Desk by submitting a ticket, calling (212) 854-1919, or emailing firstname.lastname@example.org.
 CUIT Client Support Services will reach out to discuss and assist with your request.

 Everything in your user profile will be backed up.